 Instructions

-1. Heat 1 tablespoon oil in a stock pot (or a very large, deep sauté pan) over medium-high heat.
-Add the chicken and sausage and sauté for 5-7 minutes, stirring occasionally, until the chicken is cooked through and the sausage is lightly browned.
-Transfer to a clean plate and set aside.
+1. Cook the chicken and sausage.
+Heat 1 tablespoon olive oil in a large stockpot or Dutch oven over medium-high heat.
+Add the chicken and sausage and sauté for 5 to 7 minutes, stirring occasionally, until the chicken is cooked through and the sausage is lightly browned.
+Transfer both to a clean plate and set aside.

-2. Add the remaining 2 tablespoons oil to the stock pot.
-Add bell peppers, celery, jalapeño, onion and garlic.
-Sauté for 6 minutes, stirring occasionally, until the onions are softened.
+2. Sauté the veggies.
+Add the remaining 2 tablespoons olive oil to the pot.
+Stir in the bell peppers, celery, jalapeño, onion, and garlic.
+Sauté for about 6 minutes, stirring occasionally, until the onions have softened and the veggies are fragrant.

 Notes